JesseBausell/acsPROCESS_INTERACTIVE/README.md

 purewater_attenuation.mat - MAT file containing pure-water c calibration spectrum (see Purewater_SpecBuilder)

 Outputs:
-Station_#_ac-s_bin_#.txt - depth-binned file(s) containing processed ac-s data.
+Station_#_ac-s_bin_#.txt* - depth-binned file(s) containing processed ac-s data.
 Formatted for Hydrolight 5.0. acsPROCESS_INTERACTIVE will create one file for each user-specified depth bin (see "Filling out metadata_HeaderFile_acs.txt" section).
 Station_#_acs.mat - MAT/HDF5 file containing individual a spectra (variable: A_CORR), their corresponding c spectra (variable: C_CORR), depths at which spectra were measured (variable: deptH), and wavelengths of a/c spectra (variable: lambda).
 A_CORR and C_CORR matrices are ordered by ascending depth (rows) and ascending wavelengths (columns).
+*multiple binned files can be made depending on how many depth-bin sizes user specifies in metadata_HeaderFile_acs.txt

 Required Matlab Scripts and Functions:
 ACS_dataFLAGGER6.m